 About Speckled Wood Wildlife....

-Speckled Wood Wildlife is a family run and family orientated business.
-Founders and Directors, Roo and Nicky have run residential field trips for the last 20 years, spanning the UK, Europe and further afield.
+As a Founders and Directors, we have over 20 years experience from our other roles in running residential field trips (in the UK, Europe and further afield).
 Married since 2003, their first date was to see a Snowy Owl in Suffolk.
-Having lived in East Anglia, St Andrews (Scotland) and now South Wales for the past 15 years they have settled near Pontypool, in easy reach of the Black Mountains, the Forest of Dean and many specialist sites for butterflies, dragonflies and birds.
+Having lived in East Anglia, St Andrews (Scotland) and now South Wales for the past 18 years they have settled near Pontypool, in easy reach of the Black Mountains, the Forest of Dean and many specialist sites for butterflies, dragonflies and birds.

 Forty years ago my parents bought me a pair of binoculars and I got hooked on birding!
 I doubt they, or I, had any idea how that would snowball in to a passion for natural history that has taken me to over 50 countries around the world watching and studying wildlife: birds, butterflies, dragonflies, orchids, through to surveying coral reefs and rocky shores.
 Ive led or co-led over 50 overseas field trips and too many guided day trips all around the UK to be able to count.
 These trips have ranged from pure recreation to educational as part of my long-term career as a lecturer in biology.